peterjc/thapbi-pict/docs/examples/great_lakes/edit_graph.rst

 MOL16S
 ------

-Again, starting with an edit graph of just the seven MOL16S samples, and a minimum abundance threshold of 100, we see:
+For MOL16S, starting with an edit graph of just the seven MOL16S samples, and a minimum abundance threshold of 100, we see:

 .. image:: ../../images/great_lakes.mock.MOL16S.png
    :target: https://raw.githubusercontent.com/peterjc/thapbi-pict/master/docs/images/great_lakes.mock.MOL16S.svg?sanitize=true
    :alt: Sequence edit-graph for seven MOL16S mock community samples, with minimum abundance 100.

 Four large components representing species with lots of variants, with red central nodes in our database.
-There are a selection of isolated unknowns.
+Other less diverse graph components for the remaining species, and a selection of isolated unknowns.

 Next, using all the samples but again a sample level minimum abundance 100: